-Now onto the question of swiming!
-Are the pools and the weather wrm enough to actualy Swim?
+Now onto the question of swimming!
+Are the pools and the weather warm enough to actually Swim?
 Can you sit by the pool in your Swimwear and actually use the pools as intended?
-Well this is a very subjective question.
+Well, this is a very subjective question.

-For most the answer is no. I am a very poor person to ask about this as I regularly swim in very cold water in much cooler climates than Las Vegas.
+For most, the answer is no. I am a very poor person to ask about this as I regularly swim in very cold water in much cooler climates than in Las Vegas.
 So I would have no issue jumping in anytime any weather, but I am an idiot!

-Really the water temp is no the issue.
-While the pools may feel a bit nippy as you enter once in and aclimatised you will be absolutely fine.
-The problem is when you get back out. on all but the warmest winter days the temp outside of the pool will just be too cool to sit around wet.
+Really the water temp is not the issue.
+While the pools may feel a bit nippy as you enter once in and acclimatized you will be absolutely fine.
+The problem is when you get back out. on all but the warmest winter days, the temp outside of the pool will just be too cool to sit around wet.
 You will quickly get cold and if there is any kind of breeze it will get very chilly very quickly.

-If the sun is out you may dry of quick enough in the warming rays and and keep yourself warm, but for many once you are wet its just not warm enough to stay warm.
-Most days in the winter will provide weather perfect suitible to Sunbathing, on the proviso you remain dry.
-Which is fine really as the temps are not so warm you are forced to cool off in the pool.
+If the sun is out you may dry off quickly enough in the warming rays and keep yourself warm, but for many, once you are wet it’s just not warm enough to stay warm.
+Most days in the winter will provide weather perfectly suitable for Sunbathing, on the proviso you remain dry.
+This is fine really as the temps are not so warm you are forced to cool off in the pool.

-Now you know he Pools are open, find out What the Best Pools in Las Vegas are!
+Now you know the Pools are open, find out What the Best Pools in Las Vegas are!

 If you don’t know what Pool Parties are then maybe they are not for you.
 However, should you perchance be a Big Party Goer and have somehow missed out on Vegas’s legendary Day Club scene then Pool Parties are basically a Nightclub…By a pool…during the day!

 Expect everything good about a nightclub only outside in the blazing desert sun, with fewer clothes!
 Also, expect everything BAD about nightclubs too!
-Expensive drinks, crowded dancefloors (pool floors?), Extortionate Cover Charges, and Drunk idiots.
+Expensive drinks, crowded dance floors (pool floors?), Extortionate Cover Charges, and Drunk idiots.
 Really they pretty much are exactly what they say on the tin.
 Night Clubs by the pool.
-In Vegas expect Bug Name DJs, the odd Celeb, and eyewatering Drink Prices!
+In Vegas expect Big Name DJs, the odd Celeb, and eyewatering Drink Prices!